open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 - [ ] Review which functions are patched by the instrumentation and if they were changed in the new version that need support in code.
 - [ ] Check for breaking changes in the new version that could affect the instrumentation.
 - [ ] Test the instrumentation with the new version to ensure it works as expected.
-- [ ] Update the supported versions list in the instrumentation code, perhaps with different patches and additional `InstrumentationNodeModuleDefinition` that target the new version.
+- [ ] Update the supported versions list in the instrumentation code, perhaps with different patches and additional `InstrumentationNodeModuleDefinition`s that target the new version.
 - [ ] Update the README file to reflect the support for new versions.
 - [ ] For instrumentations that uses test-all-verions `.tav.yaml`, add the new version to the list of versions to test.